 Dorothy said it best in The Wizard of Oz: “There’s no place like home.”

 But when home becomes a dangerous place, instead of a safe-haven, where does one turn?
-Abusers and stalkers often feel the need to control their victims’ lives, and find ways to make their frightening presence known wherever their victims go--including the workplace.
+Abusers and stalkers often feel the need to control their victims’ lives, and find ways to make their frightening presence known wherever their victims go–including the workplace.
+It is hard to overstate the effects of domestic violence in the workplace.

 Domestic violence and stalking victims are constantly fearful and distracted.They’re exhausted from lack of sleep, they don’t know where to turn, and needless to say, their work suffers.
 They can’t focus on their jobs, as they have so much “bigger fish to fry.”
 Their concern isn’t unwarranted, either; according to the U.S. Department of Labor statistics, domestic homicide is the leading cause of death for women in the workplace.